 I mixed the meat, vegetables and potatoes and filled my plastic screw-top container about 3/4 full with the dried food and filled it with water.
 It soaked during the day as I hiked and only took a few hours to be edible.
 I seasoned it with extra virgin olive oil, salt or dehydrated miso paste.

 We were lucky enough to hike somewhere with lots of berries lining the trail.
 Although my black plastic cup/bowl was more of a luxury than a necessity, it earned it’s place in my pack by providing me a container to collect berries as I hiked.
 I began to refer to it as “my precious” because I put in so much effort collecting berries and running to catch up with the others.
 I began to worry I might trip and spill “my precious” berries.

 We also had a mushroom expert in our group so we enjoyed a few wild mushrooms.
 We also had a Japanese heavy weight backpacker who cooked Japanese soup for us each night.
 My cup came in handy for the soup as the clear plastic container would melt if it came in contact with hot liquid.

-Glacier is beautiful and well-worth the long drive it took to get there.
-It was fun to hike ultralight through the park from top to bottom, from Waterton Lake in Canada to Walton at the southern end.
-One in our group was not ultralight but we were on more of a backpack trip than a fast hike so we had plenty of time to enjoy the hike, take pictures, strum on my strumstick, swim in lakes and creeks, pick berries and search for the porcini mushrooms that eluded us.
+One in our group was not ultralight but we were on more of a backpacking trip than a fast hike so we had plenty of time to enjoy the hike, take pictures, strum on my strumstick, swim in lakes and creeks, pick berries and search for the porcini mushrooms that eluded us.